sgranade/twine-twee-language/README.md

 -   Support for inserts and modifiers
     -   Autocomplete (both names and arguments)
     -   Hover information
+    -   Argument validation
-    -   Go to a custom inserts or modifier's definition
+    -   Support for custom inserts and modifiers (requires [extra information](#custom-chapbook-inserts-and-modifiers))
+        -   Find everywhere the custom insert/modifier is used
-    -   Highlight references to a custom insert or modifier
+        -   Go to the custom insert/modifier's definition

-The insert and macro
+        -   Argument validation

-### Sugarcube
+### SugarCube

 -   Autocomplete
 -   Syntax highlighting